project-chip/connectedhomeip/examples/lock-app/cc32xx/README.md

 #### Bluetooth LE Provisioning

 BLE provisioning is not supported currently.

-### CHIP tool changes needed for Wi-Fi example

-The timeout for the CHIP tool needs to be increased from 10 to 15 seconds.
-This can be done in `chip::System::Clock::Timeout GetWaitDuration` in `connectedhomeip/examples/chip-tool/commands/clusters/ModelCommand.h`

 ## TI Support

 For technical support, please consider creating a post on TI's [E2E forum][e2e].